Studio Web Integration¶

 -

-Choose a sample project to start from, or push an existing local agent
+Choose a sample project to start from, or push an existing local project

-If you already have a coded agent locally, you can sync it to Studio Web:
+If you already have a project locally, you can sync it to Studio Web:

 UIPATH_PROJECT_IDfrom Studio Web into your.envfile